 Unfortunately, no extra tickets are available.
 However, those without tickets may view the ceremony via simulcast in the Ketler Auditorium of the Pew Fine Arts Center.

-Any requests for special accommodations for guests such as wheelchair access, sign language interpreter, etc. must be submitted in advance online via the Special Accommodations Request Form, available beginning March 25.
-Requests should be submitted on or before Monday, April 29.
-Please contact the Office of Student Life with any questions.
+Any special needs requests for guests such as wheelchair access, sign language interpreter, etc. must be submitted in advance using this online form.
+This form will be available beginning on March 25, and requests should be submitted on or before Monday, April 29.
+Please feel free to contact StudentLife@gcc.edu with any questions you may have.
 Ticketing requirements apply.

-The College will provide live stream coverage of both ceremonies for anyone who is unable to attend.
-Tune in at www.gcc.edu/livestream.
+The College will provide live-streaming coverage of both ceremonies for anyone who is unable to attend.

-The College does not provide on-campus housing for guests, and graduating seniors are not to host overnight guests (including siblings) during commencement week.
-Please visit Accommodations for a list of local hotels.
+On-campus housing is not available for guests and graduating seniors may not host overnight guests (including siblings) during Commencement week.

 Grove City College celebrated its 138th Commencement on Saturday, May 19, 2018 by sending 578 new graduates on to bright futures in the world beyond campus with a message about calling and leadership.

 The College conferred an honorary Doctor of Science degree to retired NASA Astronaut Jeffrey N. Williams.
 Dr. Sinclair B. Ferguson, a noted Scottish theologian and preacher who spoke at Friday’s Baccalaureate service, was awarded an honorary Doctor of Divinity degree.

 View photos from the weekend in our Flickr gallery.